ropensci/occCite/cran-comments.md

     On Internet access: site has broken CA trust chain.

 I have revised the package to fail gracefully in cases such as these.

-* A PREPERROR occurred on Fedora Linux, R-devel, clang, gfortran on RHub:

-ERROR : dependencies ‘BIEN’, ‘RPostgreSQL’ are not available for package ‘occCite’

-This is not a problem with the package.
-These packages are available on CRAN.

-* A PREPERROR occurred on Ubuntu Linux 20.04.1 LTS, R-release, GCC on RHub:

-Failed with error: ‘there is no package called ‘shiny’’.

-The package still built successfully.

 ## Downstream dependencies
 I ran tools::check_packages_in_dir() check on downstream dependencies of